ku-nlp/KWDLC/README.md

-The first line represents the ID of this document, the subsequent block denotes clause IDs and clauses, and the last block denotes discourse relations for clause pairs and their probabilities.
-These discourse relations and probabilities are the results of the second stage of crowdsourcing.
-Each line is the list of a discourse relation and its probability in order of probability.
-For the discourse relation with the highest probability, the discourse direction is annotated; if it is reverse order, "(逆方向)" is added to the discourse relation.
-The details of these probabilities and discourse relations are described in [Kawahara et al., 2014] and the annotation guidelines (disc_guideline.pdf).
+The first line represents the ID of this document, the subsequent block denotes clause IDs and clauses, and the last block denotes discourse relations for clause pairs and their voting results.
+These discourse relations and voting results are the results of the second stage of crowdsourcing.
+Each line is the list of a discourse relation and its votes in order of votes.
+For the discourse relation annotated by experts, the discourse direction is annotated; if it is reverse order, "(逆方向)" is added to the discourse relation.
+The details of annotation methods and discourse relations are described in [Kawahara et al., 2014] and the annotation guidelines (disc_guideline.pdf).

 ### References ###